mriale/PyDPainter/docs/tools/src/toolbox.md

 screen, the screen will scroll to the edge of the page as you type.
 You can delete text by using the **`Backspace`** key.

 Note, however, that if after entering a portion of text you click the cursor elsewhere on the screen, or you select a tool from the Toolbox, that text becomes a bit-mapped image, and no longer behaves as text.
 In other words, you cannot **`Backspace`** over it as you could when it was still active as text.
-You can change the color of your text by choosing a different foreground color.
+The [Brush tool](#brush-tool) lets you pick it up and reposition it if you didn't have it quite right the first time.

 ---